 So, which can you do better?
 Punt, pass or kick?
 Show us what you have and see if you have what it takes to get to the national finals!
-The contest, held at White Mountain Sports Complex, is open to boys and girls ages 6-15.
+The contest, held at White Mountain Sports Complex on Sunday, September 17, 2017, is open to boys and girls ages 6-15.

 So how does Punt, Pass and Kick work?